Get-Nerdio/NMM-PS/Bulk Enroll PartnerCenter.md

     - Directory.AccessAsUser.All - Delegated

 - Once the Application is created make sure to go to the application in the entra portal and Grant Admin Consent in the API permissions tab for the API permissions you have selected.
+- Next is saving the output of the secure application model to the ConfigData.json in the SAM part of the json file in the Private/Data folder

 ## How to use